woodmc10/winter-olympics/README.md

 # Women in the Winter Olympics
 ## History
-When the olympic games were originally founded in ancient greece there were no female participants.
+When the olympic games were originally founded in ancient Greece there were no female participants.
 The first modern olympic games, held in 1896, were also exclusively for men.
 However, the very next olympics included women's events in both tennis and golf.

 In 1924 the International Olympic Committee added a winter sports week to the olympic competition and this event became the first Winter Olympic Games.
 Women's events were included in the Winter Games from the beginning, with figure skating including both a women's and a pair skate.
 Women's participation continued to grow until in 2010 there were only three countries that had never sent a female athlete to the games and in the 2012 London Games every country competing included at least one female athlete.